anna-dor-plumsail/documents-docs/source/flow/how-tos/sharepoint/set-item-level-permissions.rst

 Grant permissions on item to "Travel Managers" group
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++

-It is another *‘Change Permissions’* action for granting permissions on the new item for *‘Travel Managers‘* SharePoint group which contains managers who response for business trips.
+It is another *‘Change Permissions’* action for granting permissions on the new item for *‘Travel Managers‘* SharePoint group that contains managers who response for business trips.

 In this action, I firstly choose *‘Grant’* value for *‘Action type’* field and *‘Item’* value for *‘Target’* field.